Academic Progress

 Academic Conduct

 In order to maintain academic integrity at County College of Morris, the college community will not tolerate any form of academic dishonesty.
-Examples of unacceptable forms of dishonesty include cheating, copying, fabrication, plagiarism, unauthorized collaboration, submitting someone else’s work as one’s own; dishonesty through the use of technology such as sharing flash drives, files or programs; access to, modification of or transfer of electronic data, system software or computing facilities.
-The intent of this policy is to promote academic integrity and to arrest all forms of academic dishonesty.
+Unacceptable forms of dishonesty include cheating, copying, fabricating information, plagiarism, unauthorized collaboration, and submitting someone else’s work as your own; dishonesty through technology, such as using generative AI engines to complete any academic activity or assignment without permission, sharing documents, files, flash drives, or programs, and accessing, modifying, or transferring electronic data, system software, or computing resources.
+The goal of this policy is to promote academic integrity and prevent all forms of academic dishonesty.

 When incidents of academic dishonesty occur and the faculty member chooses to submit a formal complaint of the incident to the Dean of Students Office, the Dean will refer the complaint to the Academic Integrity Review Board, which is composed of faculty, academic administrators and the Dean of Students.
 The Academic Integrity Review Board will review the circumstances surrounding the incident and make a recommendation of appropriate disciplinary action.
 Penalties imposed on a student who violates this policy may vary from failing the unit of work to expulsion from the college.

-A student will be placed on academic probation when the Cumulative Point Average (CPA) is less than a 2.0 after attempting 24 or more credits in credit and/or developmental education courses.
+A student will be placed on academic probation when the Cumulative Point Average (CPA) is less than a 2.0 after attempting 24 or more credits in credit and/or remedial courses.
 Once a student reaches this checkpoint, CPA checks are made each semester to determine the student’s academic standing.

 A student on probation who achieves a 2.0 semester grade point average each semester thereafter will be permitted to continue at the college in an attempt to bring the CPA up to acceptable minimal standards.
 Once the student’s CPA meets the minimum 2.0, the student will be in good academic standing and no longer on academic probation.